• Home

 Bringing it together

-To get started with a new PACS integration, we generally request the following from a PACS manufacturer, to allow us to fully test and vet the solution:
+To get started with a new PACS integration, we generally request the following information from the manufacturer, to allow us to fully test and vet the solution:

-- PACS contacts to support our development, because there are always questions!
+7. Contacts to support development, because there are always questions!

-With the above in place, it has generally taken us about 3 to 4 man-weeks to build and test any integration.
+With the above in place, it generally takes 3 to 4 man-weeks to build and test any integration.
 But this is changing!

 Building Faster, Smarter, Better with AI